 Snoring can be caused by a deviated septum or if you have an injury to your nose.

 Smoking can inflame your nasal and throat passages causing you to snore.

 Alcohol is a very well known snore inducer.
 After having a few and going to sleep, your overly-relaxed throat muscles will cause you to produce a snore-fest.

 As you age your airways get narrower and can snoring can become a regular nighttime visitor.
 People who have never snored in their lives sometimes start snoring in their fifties for no other apparent reason than their age.

 Sleeping on your back will cause your tongue to relax and obstruct your throat causing you to snore at night.
 This is the number one position for inducing snoring.
 You can also snore in other positions, but less likely to.

 There are several ways to reduce or even eliminate snoring.
-Some are simple lifestyle changes while others may require some more targeted treatments and techniques.
+Here are a few anti snoring devices and simple lifestyle changes that might help you stop snoring.

 Change your sleeping position

 Sometimes switching from your usual back position to a side position is all it takes to prevent you from snoring.
 This is usually the best way to help mouth snorers stop snoring.
 Some pajamas are designed to keep you from rolling back to your usual back position.
 You can put a tennis ball in the back which will make it uncomfortable and practically impossible to sleep on your back.